syfim/sk-storage/README.md

 ```
 insert strings

-`PATH=/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin` (only if you have problem without it)
 `* * * * * docker-compose -f /path_to_project/docker-compose.yml exec -T php /var/www/symfony/bin/console app:monitoring:check-all`

+P.S.
+If you have problem with run command from cron, try insert this string in crontab:
+`
+`PATH=/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin`

-3) Open `localhost:8001` and sign in like admin from the previous step (you can change port in `docker-compose.yml` file
+3) Open `localhost:8001` and sign in like admin from the previous step

-### Usage
+### Usage (coming soon)

 By default, the project will be available on port 8001, this can be changed in the `docker-compose.yml` file.

+You can open `localhost:8001`  and `localhost:8001/admin`